claudiofepereira/youtube-downloader/README.md

 ### To Implement.

 - [X] Multiple downloads at once.
-- [ ] Verification that the link copied exists.
+- [X] Verification that the link copied exists.
-- [ ] Read about playlists download option.
+- [X] Read about playlists download option.
+Option was already available with youtube-dl.